hugoattal/synth-color/README.md

 # synth-color

-Library for managing and manipulating colors, providing a variety of tools for working with color spaces and color models.
+Library for managing and manipulating colors in different color spaces and models.

 ## Installation